AeroB2/EDM-PROJECTS-AeroB2/Midterm Lab Task 2 /README.md

 - Merge State Mapping with the raw data by State Abbreviation and rename the column to State Full Name.
 4. Reference for State:

--Create a reference, select State Full Name, Min Sal, and Max Sal, and group by State Full Name to find averages.
+- Create a reference, select State Full Name, Min Sal, and Max Sal, and group by State Full Name to find averages.

 ## Final Output
 ![image](https://github.com/user-attachments/assets/3796abd6-1825-4330-a0dc-308dad13cc43)